ThriledLokki983/web50/JAVASCRIPT/Course_Materials/15-Mapty/starter/README.md

 -

 **Project Architecture:** how we will organize our code and implement the features described above.
-This is what holds all the codes together - _How we will build it_
+This is what holds all the codes together - _How we will build it_ its all about giveing you code a sructure -- e.g. OOP

 **Development:** Implementation of our plan using _code_